Table of Contents

 Exploring the Blue Horizon Thyroid Tiers

-We offer four tiers of thyroid testing—Bronze, Silver, Gold, and Platinum—to allow you to choose the level of detail that fits your needs.
+We offer four tiers of testing to help you find the level of detail that fits your needs.

 Bronze Thyroid Test

-Note: The Bronze tier does not include antibody testing.
+Includes base thyroid markers (TSH, Free T4, Free T3) plus Magnesium and Cortisol.
+Note: This tier does not include antibody testing.
 Learn more or order the Bronze Thyroid Test.

 Silver Thyroid Test

-The Silver tier is often the most relevant for those asking "how long does thyroid antibody test take."
-It includes everything in the Bronze kit plus the two key autoimmune markers: Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb).
-This is a comprehensive choice if you specifically want to screen for Hashimoto’s or other autoimmune thyroid conditions; view the Thyroid Premium Silver profile for full details.
+The Silver tier includes everything in Bronze plus the two key autoimmune markers: TPOAb and TgAb.
+This is ideal if you specifically want to screen for Hashimoto’s; view the Thyroid Premium Silver profile for details.

 Gold Thyroid Test

-The Gold tier provides a broader health snapshot.
-In addition to everything in the Silver tier, it includes essential vitamins and minerals that can mimic or exacerbate thyroid symptoms, including Ferritin (iron stores), Folate, Active Vitamin B12, Vitamin D, and CRP (a marker of inflammation).
-See the Thyroid Premium Gold profile for the exact biomarkers included.
+Includes everything in Silver plus essential vitamins and minerals that can mimic thyroid symptoms, such as Vitamin D, B12, Folate, and Ferritin.
+See the Thyroid Premium Gold profile for the full biomarker list.

 Platinum Thyroid Test

-This is the most comprehensive thyroid and metabolic profile we offer.
-It adds Reverse T3, HbA1c (a marker of long-term blood sugar), and a full iron panel.
-Because of the complexity of these markers, the Platinum test requires a professional blood draw (venous sample) at a clinic or via a nurse home visit; details are on the Thyroid Premium Platinum page.
+Our most comprehensive profile.
+It adds Reverse T3, HbA1c, and a full iron panel.
+Due to the complexity of these markers, this requires a professional venous blood draw; details are on the Thyroid Premium Platinum profile page.

 Understanding Your Sample Collection Options